-When the recipe you are preparing calls for a pound or a cup of tomatoes, it’s good to know how many you will need before you begin cooking.
+When the recipe you are preparing calls for a pound or a cup of tomatoes, it's good to know how many you will need before you cook.
 What are the various options for measuring tomatoes?

 Equivalent guidelines of whole tomatoes to weight, whole tomatoes to cups, and canned to whole tomatoes and cups will make the measurement conversions quick and easy.

 Refer to these helpful charts when the recipe specifies pounds and you need to know how many to buy or pick from your garden.
 Please note there may be variances based on your definition of the tomato sizes.
-When it comes to canning, it’s better to have one or two too many tomatoes than not enough.
+For canning, it's better to have one or two too many tomatoes than not enough.

 |3 medium globe tomatoes||1 pound|

 Converting weight to cups of chopped or pureed tomatoes:

 |2.5 pounds||3 cups chopped and drained|